Pinterest Advertising: The Ultimate Beginner’s Guide

 Why looking into Pinterest is worthwhile

 Sure, there’s Instagram and Facebook.
 But Pinterest?
-Still, many businesses overlook the social network in their Social Media strategies, even though Pinterest had 400 million active users per month in Q2 of 2020, and growing.
+Still, many businesses overlook the social network in their Social Media strategies, even though Pinterest had 433 million active users per month in Q1 of 2020.
 A large number of users focuses heavily on certain pins in order to find inspiration for shopping.
 And even those not actively looking for it end up finding things they want to check out on their next shopping trip.
 According to their own stats, Pinterest is 33% more effective than Facebook in bringing traffic to your online shop.